 In a previous post I described Efrat's Cloud, a very effective way to explain why we resist change.
 Human thinking and behaviour is very complex.
 In order to make something complex easier to understand a picture can paint a thousand words.
 While Efrat's cloud is a picture that describes the dynamics of our thinking and … Continue reading How we resist change.

 "There is a cloud that, in a way, haunts me, or at least I keep finding it everywhere that I look, and that is Efrat’s Cloud." - Dr. Kelvyn Youngman.
 In 1995 Efrat Goldratt was a Ph.D. student in Israel.
-She is the daughter of Dr. Eliyahu Goldratt who conceived the Theory of Constraints Thinking … Continue reading Why we resist change.
+She is the daughter of Dr. Eliyahu Goldratt who conceived the Theory of Constraints Thinking … Continue reading Why do we resist change?

 The Life Styles Inventory™ (LSI) is one of the Human Synergistics International tools for individuals.
 It is actually two tools: The first is Life Styles Inventory™ (LSI 1).
 This tool provides participants with the answer to the question “How do I think I think?”
 The second is Life Styles Inventory™ (LSI 2).
 This tool provides participants … Continue reading Can the Life Styles Inventory™ (LSI) be used as a cultural diagnostic?